dyne/W3C-DID/docs/README.md

 * Public keys for:
   * Secp256k1 ECDSA, widely used for single signatures
   * ED25519 EDDSA widely used for single signatures
-  * BLS381 [“Reflow”](https://medium.com/think-do-tank/reflow-crypto-material-passports-for-the-circular-economy-d75b3aa63678), for multisignature and advanced zero-knowledge proof operations
+  * BLS381 [“Reflow”](https://medium.com/think-do-tank/reflow-crypto-material-passports-for-the-circular-economy-d75b3aa63678) [[REFLOW]], for multisignature and advanced zero-knowledge proof operations
   * Dilithium2, for [quantum-proof signatures](https://medium.com/think-do-tank/quantum-proof-cryptography-e23b165b3bbd)
   * Ethereum public addresses (“blockchainAccountId”), following the eip155 standard
 * The DID whose document contains the txId on Ethereum-based blockchain ganache where the DID document was stored, stored in the string “alsoKnownAs”